ddev/ddev/docs/users/extend/database_types.md

 The default version is MariaDB 10.2 and it works for most purposes.

+If you decide to use MySQL, you can set the version to 5.7 with `mysql_version: 5.7`

 You can also use `ddev config --mariadb-version=10.4` or `ddev config --mysql-version=8.0`

 ### Caveats